CS205-ParallelCV/cs205-FinalProject/unet/README.md

 To use GPU on AWS, we recommend using Deep Learning AMI (Ubuntu 18.04) Version 43.0 as your the Amazon Machine Image, since it has most of the machine learning packages installed.

-First download the dataset from our google drive [here](https://drive.google.com/drive/u/0/folders/10bTw_7AQG1CIuzTyz32Zg1xMRe1wrpos).
-Then move the unzipped data folder under this unet folder and install the requirements.
+First move the ```data.zip``` from our repo [here](https://github.com/CS205-ParallelCV/cs205-FinalProject/blob/main/data.zip) under this unet folder.
+Unzip it and install the package requirements.
 ```bash
 tar -xvf data.zip
 mv data unet/data